Cacsjep/goxisbuilder/Readme.md

 Ensure that your application directory is properly structured and contains these components before proceeding with the build process.

 Example:
+myproject
+ go.sum
+ go.mod
  * myacap
    * *.go (app.go or main.go does not matter)
    * manifest.json
    * LICENSE

 ### Important Notes
+> [!IMPORTANT]
+> goxisbuilder needs to be executed in a go project, so before run goxisbuilder initalize a new project with `go mod init myproject`

 > [!IMPORTANT]
 > The `-appdir` flag is required.
 It specifies the directory of the application you wish to build.
 This directory must contain a ***.go*** file with main function, a ***LICENSE*** file, and a ***manifest.json*** file.